rthome/SharpNoise/README.md

 SharpNoise has [modules](https://github.com/rthome/SharpNoise/tree/master/SharpNoise/Modules) as building blocks for noise generators.
 There are two kinds of modules:

-* Generator modules, which produce the actual noise
+* Generator modules, which produce noise values and have no sources
-* Modifier and Combiner modules, which take one or more inputs and do something with them, producing a new value
+* Modifier and Combiner modules, which take one or more source modules and produce a new output from the values of their sources.

-These modules can be joined together in a tree structure to generate very complex noise patterns.
+These modules can be joined together in a tree of noise modules to generate very complex noise patterns.

 ### Example Applications